 A turn consists of the following actions:

 1. Play a card from your hand.
-Either use and discard a black and white action card.
-Or add any card in your hand to the board.
+You may either use a black and white action card directly from your hand.
+Or add any card in your hand to the board on whichever card you wish to cover.
 Or discard a card.
-You must always play a card.
+But you must always play a card.

-2. Pick up another card to ensure you still have 3 in your hand.
+2. Pick up another card to ensure you still have three in your hand.

-5. If you land on the head of a snake, or the bottom of a ladder, move up / down appropriately ignoring what is on the card where you originally landed.
+4. If you land on the head (top) of a snake, or the bottom of a ladder, move down or up appropriately ignoring what is on the card where you originally landed.

 At the end of the game: